tweksteen/burst/doc/injection.rst

 .. data:: payloads

-  Dictionnary containing all the payloads.
+  Dictionary containing all the payloads.
 Each value is a list of string.
 When started, Abrupt load all the files under the directory "payloads" and create the corresponding key.

   By default, it contains:
-    * default, a minimal list of standard payload, targetting classic web app vulnerabilities.
+    * default, a minimal list of standard payload, targeting classic web app vulnerabilities.
     * full, a larger list of standard payload.
-    * sqli, targetting SQL injection.
+    * sqli, targeting SQL injection.

 .. function:: encode(x)